jbock-java/jbock/README.md

 ### Basic example

-A command line interface is defined by creating an abstract class, or alternatively a Java interface, which has a `@Command` annotation.
+Create an abstract class, or alternatively a Java interface, which has a `@Command` annotation.
 In this class or interface, each abstract method represents either a *named option* or a *positional parameter*.
-As an annotation processor, jbock has access to the method's return type *before erasure*.
-It uses this full type information to determine *multiplicity*.

 ````java
 @Command(name = "rm", description = "Coffee time!")